 She is the virtual embodiment of what being moral and living a life of value means – overcoming obstacles, evolving and learning from them, and helping others by doing what you love.
 She valued things like strength, perseverance, learning, and relationships, and it showed.

 The positive impact Helen Keller had on people and their lives led to her becoming a household name.
-In fact, she and Mark Twain developed a very special kinship with each other, and he is quoted as saying: “The two most interesting characters of the nineteenth century are Helen Keller and Napoleon Bonaparte.”
+In fact, Keller and Mark Twain developed a very special kinship with each other, and he is quoted as saying: “The two most interesting characters of the nineteenth century are Helen Keller and Napoleon Bonaparte.”
 Keller was not only loved by authors, her presence was sought after by presidents, dignitaries, celebrities, and scientists including presidents Eisenhower, Johnson, and Kennedy, as well as Alexander Graham Bell and Charlie Chaplin.
 She has inspired millions since.

 Her moral greatness and personal power do not stop there.
 Helen chose to use her fame and notoriety not to enrich herself, like many today do, but to promote social issues.
 Though she still could not see or hear, she worked tirelessly on behalf of the poor, the disabled, for women’s rights, and for rights of workers.
 She was a full-throated voice for those who were not being heard.